-290.223 A self-interest threat may be created if fees due from an audit client remain unpaid for a long time, especially if a significant part is not paid before the issue of the audit report for the following year.
+290.218 A self-interest threat may be created if fees due from an audit client remain unpaid for a long time, especially if a significant part is not paid before the issue of the audit report for the following year.
 Generally the firm is expected to require payment of such fees before such audit report is issued.
 If fees remain unpaid after the report has been issued, the existence and significance of any threat shall be evaluated and safeguards applied when necessary to eliminate the threat or reduce it to an acceptable level.
-An example of such a safeguard is having an additional professional accountant who did not take part in the audit engagement provide advice or review the work performed or involving an additional professional accountant who did not take part in the assurance engagement to provide advice or review the work performed.
+An example of such a safeguard is having an additional professional accountant who did not take part in the audit engagement provide advice or review the work performed.
 The firm shall determine whether the overdue fees might be regarded as being equivalent to a loan to the client and whether, because of the significance of the overdue fees, it is appropriate for the firm to be re-appointed or continue the audit engagement.